Playbook for Healthy Waterways – Gulf Coast Community Foundation

 Reduce, Science, Septic and other Onsite Sewage Treatment and Disposal Systems

-2.1 Quantify annual nutrient loads from septic systems Key Message: Properly sited and maintained conventional septic systems can reduce about 30% to 40% of nitrogen inputs.
-But all septic systems are not equal in their potential to impair surface water quality.
-Many...
+2.1 Quantify annual nutrient loads from septic systems Key Message: Properly sited and maintained septic systems can reduce 30% to 40% of nitrogen inputs.
+However, system design, age, maintenance, and site-specific hydrogeology significantly affect nutrient loading....

 Reduce, Science, Septic and other Onsite Sewage Treatment and Disposal Systems